Tutors to support student learning

 If you're a current Department employee, you must log into Recruitment Online through

 eduPay.
 Once logged into eduPay, click the 'Careers' tile, followed by the 'School Jobs' tile to navigate to ROL.

 If you do not already have an account, you'll need to create one and submit your CV/resume, and work preferences to job opportunities as follows:

 - Go to the portal and click on 'Add your resume to ROL Job Opportunities'

 - Register as a new user

-- Complete the guided step by step process, and ensure you select 'R0001 P- Tutor' when adding Role Type under the Preference step.
+- Complete the guided step-by-step process, and make sure you select 'R0001 P- Tutor' when adding Role Type under the Preference step.
 This is important to ensure you are considered for the right role.

 - Schools will access the talent pool in Recruitment Online to make their selection.
-To assist with the selection process, please provide as much information as possible at each of the steps, including attaching your CV/Resume.
+To help with the selection process, provide as much information as possible at each of the steps, including attaching your CV/resume.

 If you already have an existing job opportunity – go to My Activities, select that opportunity, and update the Preference step with 'R0001 - Tutor' as the role type.
-This will ensure you are considered for the right role.
+This will make sure you are considered for the right role.